Alejogb1/job-board/blog-data/how-can-i-create-an-observation-space-with-multilevel-features-in-openai-gyms-simple-package.md

 id: "how-can-i-create-an-observation-space-with-multilevel-features-in-openai-gyms-simple-package"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I remember wrestling with a similar issue back in my days working on multi-agent simulations.
 The challenge, as you’ve pointed out, is effectively representing complex environments where the observations aren't just a single, flat vector, but instead have nested, hierarchical structures.
 OpenAI Gym’s `simple` package, while wonderfully straightforward for many tasks, does require a little bit of finesse to handle these more elaborate observation spaces.

 The core problem isn't inherently with gym itself, but rather with how we define the `observation_space` attribute of our custom environment.
 With simple environments, you'd typically use `gym.spaces.Box` or `gym.spaces.Discrete` to represent things like sensor readings or a position on a grid.
 But when your observation is itself composed of different types of data, perhaps one part being numerical and another categorical, these single-type space definitions become inadequate.
 We need a composite space, specifically a `gym.spaces.Dict`.